Yogi: Sexuality

 There have been two parallel views, in Hindu texts, on sexuality for a yogi and yogini.
 One view asserts restraint in sexual activity, towards monk- and nun-like asexuality, as transmutation away from worldly desires and onto a spiritual path.
-It is not considered, states Stuart Sovatsky, as a form of moralistic repression but a personal choice that empowers the yoga practitioner to redirect his or her energies.
+It is not considered, states Stuart Sovatsky, as a form of moralistic repression but a personal choice that empowers the yoga practitioner to redirect their energies.
 The second view, found particularly in Tantra traditions according to David Gordon White, asserts that sexuality is an additional means for a yogi or yogini to journey towards and experience the bliss of "one realized god-consciousness for oneself".
 In the second view, sexuality is a yogic practice, and one broadly revered through the lingam–yoni iconography of Shiva–Parvati, the divine yogi–yogini in Hindu mythology.

 Ethical duties

 Both a yogi and a philosopher are seekers of an absolute truth.
 But they differ in their modes of approach.
 A philosopher advances in the path of rational logic (theory) and wants to intellectually understand the Truth.
 A yogi advances in the path of self discipline (practice) and aspires to spiritually realize truth.